BRIEF SUMMARY OF WHAT THE NEW LAW SAYS:

 1. Producers may have up to five lactating dairy cows, or ten lactating dairy goats or sheep.
 You may have both cows and goats/sheep if you consider the formula that two goats or sheep equals one cow, i.e., three cows and four goats/sheep.
 We all understand that two goats/sheep are not equal to one cow, but legislators do not understand the nuances and this is what we have.

 2. Sales may take place at a farm, home or “traditional community social event” as defined by SB199 or other location agreed to by the producer and consumer.
+This includes Farmers Markets, so if your local sanitarian tries to stop you from selling at a market or tries to make you obtain a permit, they are wrong.

 3. Producers must inform end consumers that anything they sell has not been licensed, permitted, certified, packaged, labeled, or inspected per any official regulations.